PrasannaPandugula/my-hashnode-repo/cmifwaksa000202l5b9ps97mf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1764153921260/17c56696-3baf-4f56-9390-a949678ba8c0.png align="center")

-**Kubectl Proxy:** to access the cluster, use kubectl proxy.This way we don’t need to pass cert with command.
+**Kubectl Proxy:** To access the cluster, use kubectl proxy.
+This way we don’t need to pass cert with the command.

 ```bash
 $ Kubectl Proxy  #it launches the local https server, uses credentials and certs from kubeconfig file